 Here’s something else you probably don’t want to hear, but these sutras are like skills.
 To some extent, everyone can play basketball, but not everyone can play like Micheal Jordan.
 So, your practice may stall out at any level.
 You may find it takes months to get consistent results, with just the first set.
 Maybe that’s a far as you can go, and that’s alright.
 You aren’t the Michael Jordan of the Siddhis.
 You are still growing and developing.

 So, what are you supposed to experience with the Eight Siddhis?
 That is a question we won’t answer.
 We don’t want to raise your expectations which will taint your practice.
 If you use them, you should do so with a qualified teacher who knows what experiential phenomenon is within the optimal range.

 We can say that if you have negative physical symptoms, an increase in nightmares, etc., then your teacher will ask you to suspend their use for a time.
 They will want to determine if the Siddhis are causing the issue or something else.
 If you add or change things to your spiritual practice simultaneously, it can be more challenging to pinpoint the reason for your problems.

 Think of mastering the siddhis as a separate ladder you use on a steep wall.
 You don’t want anything else getting in the way when you are crawling up the ladder.
 Don’t add other things like Kundalini etc.

 If you are an experienced Siddha, you understand the need to remove expectations, ensure people are grounded and prepared.
 The actual practice, like most powerful spiritual practices, is simple.
 You sit the transcend for about 20 minutes.
 Then, you introduce the Sutra and wait at least 30 seconds or more.
-You do this with one sutra 3 or 4 times, depending on your instruction.
+Depending on your instruction, you do this with one Sutra 3 or 4 times.

 TM Siddhis Sutras